nivedhan-a/linux_backup_tool/README.md

 Simple TUI Application/Script to perform back and config files, and install my necessary applications

-// Made to work on Arch Linux //
+Intended to work on Arch Linux